lumeland/lume.land/docs/advanced/deno-config.md

   module (resolved to the URL defined in the imports).
 - `build`: It builds the site for production.
-The command simply runs `lume` task, but the idea is to have a more explicit name (`build` instead of the generic `lume`) and having two tasks separated is easier to add extra flags to the build process without modifying the base task (like a custom location, environment variables, etc).
+The command simply runs `lume` task, but the idea is to have a more explicit name (`build` instead of the generic `lume`) and having two tasks separated makes it easier to add extra flags to the build process without modifying the base task (like a custom location, environment variables, etc).
 - `serve`: It runs the `lume` task but with the `-s` flag (to start a local development server).
 It's intended for local development.